jaesparza/website/content/loop1.md

 katex: false
 ---

-# Magnetic loop antenna for 20-10 m bands
+# Magnetic loop antenna 14-28 MHz

 In this page I describe the most relevant aspects in the construction of one of my loops to operate in the 20 to 10m bands (14 MHz to 28 MHz).
 I cover antenna mechanical construction, hardware, software and mechanical perspectives.
 Simply put, this is a compilation of details that I have learnt over this project and that I wish that somebody would have told me in the beginning.
 It is the hope that this will encourage future builders and facilitate the construction of quality loops.